 The response is not a conscious decision.
 If we perceive danger, even a social one, our body may initiate the release of stress hormones leading to racing thoughts, tight muscles, trembling, blushing, sweating, an increase in heart rate.

 It is common that individuals with social anxiety develop strong physiological responses to the social situations they find difficult.
+In extreme cases the feelings can horrible and border on panic.
 The very fact that the anxiety is out of all proportion to the situation involved may create a spiral of further anxiety thoughts and feelings.
 Sufferers may use a lot of mental energy trying to look ok and avoid our anxiety being ‘found out’.
 Without appropriate coping mechanisms, it can be hard to feel at ease, think or reason normally.
 The sensations and symptoms may be very persistent and may not easily dissipate.

-This may sound contradictory but learning to accept your anxiety, rather than struggling against it, can actually help you to feel better.
+Learning to accept your anxiety, to focus on the practicalities of the social situation rather than struggling against anxiety symptoms, can actually help you to feel better.
 Fighting your anxiety just makes it worse.
-Thoughts, feelings and symptoms – just as in other anxiety conditions – can change to more acceptable levels – or complete remission.
+Anxious thoughts, feelings and symptoms can begin to dissipate as you pay less attention to them.

 Please also see Grounding techniques to help calm yourself in situ and panic attacks.